nanoporetech/dorado/README.md

 - **Model Version Number (`v4.2.0`)**: This denotes the version of the model.
 Model updates are regularly released, and higher version numbers typically signify greater accuracy.

-## Miscalenous usage instructions and tips
+## Miscellaneous usage instructions and tips

 ### Resume functionality

-If bascalling is interrupted, it is possible to resume basecalling from a BAM file.
+If basecalling is interrupted, it is possible to resume basecalling from a BAM file.
 To do so, use the `--resume-from` flag and specify the path to the incomplete BAM file.
 For example:

 ```
 dorado basecaller dna_r10.4.1_e8.2_400bps_sup@v4.2.0 /path/to/pod5s >  /path/to/bam/file.bam # This gets interrupted during basecalling